rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

 I've scratched this topic already in my recent post [*Deploy VMware Tanzu Packages from a private Container Registry*](https://rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/), where I used the [Carvel](https://carvel.dev) tool `imgpkg` to download image bundles from a public registry, pack those into a tarball and to ultimately upload it to a private registry.

 I also just learned (never had to use it before), that the `docker` cli supports a similar method to `save` one or more images into a tarball and to `load` the tarball as a docker image locally again.
-Even though, `imgpkg` supports a couple of more useful commands and options to handle image sharing and image relocationing.
+Even though, `imgpkg` supports a couple of more useful commands and options to handle image sharing and image relocating.

-I'd like to cover both ways briefly in this post and hope you'll find it useful.
+I'd like to cover both ways briefly in this post.
 I think it's good to know these functionalities and have them in your re­per­toire.

 I'll start with the Docker CLI commands `save` and `load` first and will end this post with the `imgpkg` tool.